 Milk Chocolate Swap

-If you are substituting chips for squares or vice versa, you may need to figure out the equivalent measurement.
-If you have a kitchen scale, weigh your replacement out in ounces.
-If you don't, use this as a guide: 1 1/4 cups of chocolate chips are roughly the equivalent of an 8-ounce bar of baking chocolate.
+When substituting chips for squares, or vice versa, the equivalent measurement needs to be calculated.
+The ideal way to do this is with a kitchen scale.
+Weigh the chips, squares, or milk chocolate in ounces to match the amount called for in the recipe.
+If you don't own a kitchen scale, follow this guide: 1 1/4 cups of chocolate chips are roughly the equivalent of an 8-ounce bar of baking chocolate.